the-mr-dave/cmake-exercise/README.md

 The Repository with the solution can be found here: [enoghadd solution](https://github.com/the-mr-dave/cmake-exercise.git)

+## My Setup

+I used Docker under Windows 11 with WSL2 backend.

 ## 1. Build the Docker Image

 To build the Docker image for this project, run the following command in your terminal from the directory containing the Dockerfile: